Vertica is preconfigured with built-in pools for various system tasks:

-Controls Java Virtual Machine resources used by Java User Defined Extensions.
+The JVM pool controls Java Virtual Machine resources used by Java User Defined Extensions.
 When a Java UDx starts the JVM, it draws resources from the those specified in the JVM resource pool.
 Vertica does not reserve memory in advance for the JVM pool.
 When needed, the pool can expand to 10% of physical memory or 2 GB of memory, whichever is smaller.
 If you are buffering large amounts of data, you may need to increase the size of the JVM resource pool.

 You can adjust the size of your JVM resource pool by changing its configuration settings.
 Unlike other resource pools, the JVM resource pool does not release resources until a session is closed.

-If you created a "dummy" or "swap" resource pool to protect resources for use by your operating system, you can replace that pool with the METADATA pool.
+If you have created a "dummy" or "swap" resource pool to protect resources for use by your operating system, you can replace that pool with the METADATA pool.

 Users cannot change the parameters of the METADATA resource pool.

-Used by queries issued when recovering another node of the database.
+The pool used by queries issued when recovering another node of the database.
 The MAXCONCURRENCY parameter is used to determine how many concurrent recovery threads to use.
 You can use the PLANNEDCONCURRENCY parameter (by default, set to twice the

 MAXCONCURRENCY) to tune how to apportion memory to recovery queries.